VolkovLabs/volkovlabs.io/docs/index.md

-# Intro
+# Private Repository

 We are constantly updating and improving our Grafana plugins.
 A private repository has become a part of our workflow to verify and test plugins on our demo server and projects.

 Read more in the blog [Installing Grafana plugins from a Private repository](https://volkovlabs.com/installing-grafana-plugins-from-a-private-repository-805b54a1add3)

 ## List plugins